What is Narrative Research?

 A number of data collection methods can be used, as the researcher and the research subjects work together in this collaborative dialogic relationship.
 Data can be in the form of field notes; journal records; interview transcripts; one’s own and other’s observations; storytelling; letter writing; autobiographical writing; documents such as school and class plans, newsletters, and other texts, such as rules and principles; and pictures.
 To this list, one should add audio and video recordings, as these are also useful data in narrative research.

-Dedicated research software like ATLAS.ti help the researcher to catalog, penetrate and analyze the data generated in a given research project.
-All forms of narrative research benefit extensively from the special capabilities of a dedicated data analysis tool like ATLAS.ti.
+All forms of narrative research benefit extensively from the special capabilities of a dedicated data analysis tool like ATLAS.ti